erik-titanyan/tic-tac-toe-electron/README.md

 # Getting Started

-This project was bootstrapped with Electron Forge.
+This project is bootstrapped with Electron Forge.
-The tech stach used is Electron, TypeScript, Vite, React, styled-components
+The tech stack used is Electron, TypeScript, Vite, React, styled-components You can download the .exe setuper file [here](https://drive.google.com/file/d/1RXKr07jui32FpEAeKRJvRnveAzrMm5WY/view?usp=sharing)

 ## How to add/update pakages(node_modules)?